FormidableLabs/serverless-jetpack/README.md

 * **Layers are not traced**: Because Layers don't have a distinct entry point, they will not be traced.
 Instead Jetpack does normal pattern-based production dependency inference.

 * **Static analysis by default**: Out of the box, tracing will only detect files included via `require("A_STRING")`, `require.resolve("A_STRING")`, `import "A_STRING"`, and `import NAME from "A_STRING"`.
 It will not work with dynamic `import()`s or `require`s that dynamically inject a variable etc. like `require(myVariable)`.
     * **Note**: Jetpack will log warnings for files found that have dynamic imports that tracing missed.
-See `WARNING` log output for the list of files and read our [section below](#packaging-files-outside-cwd) on handling dynamic imports.
+See `WARNING` log output for the list of files and read our [section below](#handling-dynamic-import-misses) on handling dynamic imports.

-### Handling Dynamic Import Misses
+### Handling dynamic import misses

 Dynamic imports that use variables or runtime execution like `require(A_VARIABLE)` or ``import(`template_${VARIABLE}`)`` cannot be used by Jetpack to infer what the underlying dependency files are for inclusion in the bundle.
 That means some level of developer work to handle.